 Aging neighborhoods could benefit from restoration and adaptive reuse of significant neighborhood structures because reuse of existing buildings supports sustainability goals and helps to maintain neighborhood character.
 Conversion of some residential structures at key intersections into supportive and compatible commercial or retail uses may enhance the neighborhood and provide needed amenities without detracting from the character that defines that neighborhood.
 Additionally, the integration of green spaces, public spaces, and unique design elements helps create identity, encourage resident interactions, and build a sense of community.
-Area Plans and Neighborhood Character Studies should provide quidance regarding conversion of residential structures.
+Area Plans and Neighborhood Character Studies should provide guidance regarding conversion of residential structures.
 While compatible and strategic infill development can create more complete and equitable neighborhoods, only a portion of San Marcos' future growth will be in existing areas.

 To protect and preserve San Marcos' rural and natural lands, new development should be strategic and located where infrastructure and amenities can be easily planned for and provided as well as maintained fiscally.
+This includes incorporating Transit Oriented Development (TOD) in strategic areas to promote land uses near transit services and are designed to support walking and biking.